predictry/tapirus/rsc/notes/usage.md

 Tapiru's recommendations are based on users' activity.
 The engine essentially transverses a client's data domain in a database, looking for similarity between its users' based on their purchasing history.
 For example, it can look for products that were most viewed by people who also viewed a  product that we're currently viewing.
 These searches can be delimited by certain parameters, like the price of the products involved in those actions.

-There are 4 options for recommendations, which can essentially be broken into 2:

-- What others who viewed x also viewed
-- What others who bought x also bought
+There are 3 types of recommendations:

+- Item-based
+- User-based
+- Trend-based

 The recommendation searches above can be limited to transcations that took place at the same time (items bought or viewed together), or historically.
 To interact with the API using the filters and recommendation options available, see the next section.